makersacademy/rps-challenge/README.md

 As a user,
 to ask my oponent to play,
-I would like to click a button for the computer to choose a random option.
+I would like the computer to choose a random option.

 As a user,
 I would like to see who has won the game.